mackorone/mms/README.md

 ## Wiki

-See the [mms wiki](https://www.github.com/mackorone/mms/wiki) for more information and documentation.
+See the [wiki](https://www.github.com/mackorone/mms/wiki) for more information and documentation.